vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 {{< /alert >}}

-### Step 4: Time window
+### Step 4: Time window (optional)

-Configure some ramp up or ramp down time windows to be excluded when computing assertions.
-This is typically useful when you know that at the beginning of your test run you're going to expected higher response times than when your system is warm (JIT compiler has kicked in, autoscaling has done its work, caches are filled...) and don’t want them to cause your assertions to fail.
+You can configure some ramp up/down time windows to be excluded when computing assertions.
+This is typically useful when you know that at the beginning of your test run you're going to expect higher response times than when your system is warm (JIT compiler has kicked in, autoscaling has done its work, caches are filled...) and don’t want them to cause your assertions to fail.

 {{< img src="create-simulation-timewindow.png" alt="Create simulation - Step 4" >}}